Contents

 upload image

-Uploading pictures is very simple.
-Just click the "upload" button in the red box in the upper right corner of any interface:
+Uploading images is simple; just click the "upload" button in the red box at the top right of any screen.

 The following interface appears: